Fernando Vallejo: Selected works

 He received the Rómulo Gallegos Prize in 2003, one of the most prestigious prizes for Literature in the Spanish language for El desbarrancadero and, protesting the political climate in Venezuela, donated the cash from the award to Caracas's dogs.
+In 2024, The Abyss, the English translation by Yvette Siegert, was longlisted for the National Book Award for Translated Literature in the United States.